chester0/Red-Acre-Tech-Interview/DOCO.md

 - Create target group, load balancer, listener rule, route53 and docker container using pushed image in ECR using terraform (WIP)

+### NGINX Proxy
+- Run in docker
+- Setup up to serve the api backend to the front end can access

 ## TODO

 - some kind of variable replacement/obfuscation for API/Secret keys and to manage different values for different environments (Octopus?)
 - deploy rest of aws resources to aws (terraform plan/deploy)

+## Other Notes